edumenotti/cytokine-wordle/README.md

-# Gene of the Day
+# Cytokine of the Day

-This is a clone project of the popular word guessing game we all know and love, made using React, Typescript, and Tailwind.
+This is a clone project of a clone project of the popular word guessing game we all know and love, made using React, Typescript, and Tailwind.

-Valid gene names, daily targets (ordered by popularity) and related Wikipedia pages comes from [Wikidata](https://wikidata.org).
+Valid cytokines and gene names, daily targets (ordered by popularity) and related Wikipedia pages comes from [Wikidata](https://wikidata.org).

-Daily tips manually curated with ♥ by Tiago Lubiana.

 Code built upon cwackerfuss' open source [React Wordle](https://github.com/cwackerfuss/react-wordle).

-## Funding

-T.L. is funded by the [Grant #2019/26284-1 from the São Paulo Research Foundation (FAPESP)](https://zenodo.org/record/4723818#.Yidp64zMJhF).